firynth/DeathCounter/README.md

 Commands that alter what's displayed in the stream will be locked down until the animations finish.
 Meaning if you add a death, the animation has to finish before another one can be added.
 This prevents things like two mods adding a death at the same time, as the animation for the first command to trigger the death counter has to finish before a new command can be accepted.

+Currently, I only know that this works for OBS-Studio completely.
+There are no plans to support StreamLabs OBS or XSplit, but it doesn't mean that some of the features of the Death Counter won't work in either.
+Try what you can and see what works.
+The only thing I know that doesn't work in StreamLabs OBS at this point is the AutoHotKey script/executable.
+I have not been told if the other portions of the bot don't work.

 # Installation
 Make sure all the files are in the same folder, otherwise, the program will fail.